 - The created course and subsequent versions will belong to the College, not the faculty member.

 - Course Coding

 Online and Hybrid Courses must be clearly designated as such prior to student enrollment.
 As with any other courses, technical requirements must be clearly stated and must be available to the student prior to registration.

-NOTE: See Addendum: Best Practices for online Courses
+Please note: See Addendum: Best Practices for Online Courses